neaqx/thegamemaster/README.md

     * User's username and quiz performance: This feature displays the user's username and how well they performed in the quiz, giving them a sense of achievement and satisfaction.
     * Score display: This feature displays the user's final score, reflecting their performance in the quiz.
     * Play again button: This button allows users to play the quiz again.
-    * High scores button: This button allows users to view the high scores table.

 ![Quiz Result](/assets/images/quiz-result.PNG)